 If the following options are critical for your site, read the explanations below to decide whether or not it’s the right time for you to make the switch.

-- Custom audiences and member accounts - Squarespace 5 offers different ways to control who views and edits content on your site than Squarespace 7.
+- Custom audiences and member accounts - With Squarespace 5, you can control who views and edits content on your site in different ways than Squarespace 7.
 In Squarespace 7, you can set site-wide or page-specific passwords to restrict audiences, or invite contributors to help edit and manage your site.
-However, Squarespace 7 doesn’t offer a feature directly equivalent to Squarespace 5's member accounts or audiences.
+However, Squarespace 7 doesn’t have a feature directly equivalent to Squarespace 5's member accounts or audiences.
 To review the options for setting permissions in Squarespace 7, visit Squarespace permissions explained.

 - File storage - In Squarespace 7, files are uploaded directly to the page, instead of in a central location.
 You can password-protect any page to restrict who can view and download those files.
 To learn more about downloading files with Squarespace 7, visit Adding links to your site.

 - Discussion Page - Squarespace 7 doesn’t currently have a forum feature comparable to the Discussion Page.
 To learn how Squarespace 7 blogging comments work, visit Comment Settings.
 You can also add advanced commenting features to your Squarespace 7 site through our integration with Disqus.